 Private transfers becoming more popular these days and are especially recommended when travelling with families, elderly or in groups.
 Prices depend on the number of passengers and start at 4,600 THB.
 See more information on private transfers at the bottom of this page.

 From Chiang Mai:

-Although Chiang Mai is Thailand’s second largest city, there is no direct transfer in any form to Ko Chang.
+Although Chiang Mai is Thailand’s second largest city, there is no direct transfer in any form to Koh Chang.
 You have to either fly or drive to Bangkok and then follow the above steps.

 If you opt for the bus you first have to go to Bangkok.
 All buses from Chiang Mai depart at Arcade Bus Station and drive straight to Bangkok’s main bus hub, Mo Chit Bus Terminal.
 Only some buses will stop at Ekkemai Bus Terminal, make sure to ask at the counter before.
 If you arrive at Mo Chit you can take the BTS Skytrain (5 minutes by taxi from the bus terminal) and drive to Ekkemai (20 minutes).